nlpub/chinese-whispers/README.md

 ```
 python3 setup.py install
 ```
-Please note that the Cython implementation also requires numpy and scipy to work.
+Please note that the Cython implementation also requires [Numpy](https://www.numpy.org/) and [Scipy](https://www.scipy.org/) to work.
 Currently, setup.py doesn't check for this, but you can verify everything works by importing the module in Python:
 ```python
 import chinese_whispers
 chinese_whispers.cyt.chinese_whispers(G, it=20, weighted=False, threads=1)